Last updated on

 We love taco night in our house.
 This taco ring is a fun way to mix it up in a super easy way.
 Taco seasoned beef wrapped up flaky crescent roll dough.
 Grab your favorite toppings and enjoy!

-A taco ring recipe is a great hearty appetizer for game night, parties or a simple meal.
+My taco crescent ring recipe is a great hearty appetizer for game night, parties or a simple meal.
 It just requires a few ingredients, takes about 35-40 minutes to make and is a real crowd pleaser.

 Only 4 ingredients plus your favorite toppings to make a fun and easy appetizer or dinner!